RHInception/re-docs/intro/overview.rst

 Scenario
 ~~~~~~~~

-We work in an software shop and we have been told to increase our rate
+We work in a software shop and we have been told to decreate our time
-of delivery.
+to delivery.
 We took some measurements and realized that even with
+`Jenkins <http://jenkins-ci.org/>`_ and some home-brewed systems for
-**Jenkins** automating things, we're still spending 35%+ of our sprint
+deployment, we're still spending ≥ **20%** of our sprint time on *just
-time just deploying to test environments.
-It is clear that we need to
+deploying to test environments*.
+Lets focus on getting back that 20%.

-reduce this number.
+How do we approach this?
+What functionality must be present in any
+kind of system which can automate deployments?
+Also consider that
+we're just one stop in a much larger shop.
+Given that constraint, it
+follows that whatever we build should be accessible to outsiders,
+extensible so other teams can build on it to fit their requirements,
+as well as have a clear language for describing steps in a release.

+* Authentication and authorization
+* Storage for deployment playbooks
+* Loosey coupled components, so individual installations can scale to
+  meet their owners requirements
+* Something to do manage all of the actual steps happening
+* And, some sort of configurable notification system, so we can get
+  updates in real time.